nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 {{< imgs/img "Installing Stability Matrix" "100%" "@img/004-local-ai-image-generation-stability-matrix-ustanovka.avif" >}}

-At the end of installation, Stability Matrix will suggest you to install panel right away.
+At the end of installation, Stability Matrix will suggest you install panel right away.

 If you're not sure what you need, click **Skip first-time setup**: